pravinba9495/cryptoknight/README.md

 ## Features
 - Performs technical analysis every minute
 - Bundled with a webserver UI to view past swaps, current metrics and portfolio performance so far
-- Execute Buy or Sell orders using manual confirmations from you via the telegram bot
+- Executes Buy or Sell orders using manual confirmations from you via the telegram bot
-- Execute Buy or Sell automatically based on technical analysis
+- Executes Buy or Sell automatically based on technical analysis
 - Supports multiple protocols like Uniswap, Curve, SushiSwap, Balancer, etc using the 1inch Aggregation protocol API

 ## Setup